 The Company is party to a \$325.0 million master repurchase facility with Citibank, N.A. ("Citibank") (the "Citibank Facility").
 Under the Citibank Facility, the Company is permitted to sell and later repurchase certain qualifying senior commercial mortgage loans and A-Notes approved by Citibank in its sole discretion.
 The initial maturity date of the Citibank facility is January 13, 2025, subject to two 12-month extensions, each of which may be exercised at the Company's option assuming no existing defaults under the Citibank Facility and applicable extension fees being paid, which, if both were exercised, would extend the maturity date of the Citibank Facility and applicable extension fees being paid, which, if both were exercised, would extend the maturity date of the Citibank Facility to January 13, 2027.
-Advances under the Citibank Facility accrue interest at a per annum rate equal to the sum of one-month LIBOR or SOFR plus an indicative pricing margin range of 1.50% to 2.10%, subject to certain exceptions.
-Prior to the January 2022 amendment, the Company incurred a non-utilization fee of 25 basis points per annum on the average daily available balance of the Citibank Facility to the extent less than 75% of the Citibank Facility was utilized.
-Subsequent to the January 2022 amendment, the Company incurs a non-utilization fee of 25 basis points per annum on the average daily positive difference between the maximum advances approved by Citibank and the actual advances outstanding on the Citibank Facility.
-For the three months ended March 31, 2023, the Company did not incur a non-utilization fee.
-For the three months ended March 31, 2022, the Company incurred a non-utilization fee of \$11 thousand.
-The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.
+Advances under the Citibank Facility accrue interest at a per annum rate equal to the sum of one-month SOFR plus an indicative pricing margin range of 1.50% to 2.10%, subject to certain exceptions.
+Prior to the January 2022 amendment, the Company incurred a non-utilization fee of 25 basis points per annum on the average daily available balance of the Citibank Facility.
+For both the three and nine months ended September 30, 2023, the Company did not incur a non-utilization fee.
+For the three months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-utilization fee.
+For the nine months ended September 30, 2022, the Company did not incur a non-